Be it ordained by the City of Providence:

 (2) Law enforcement officer, or police officer means any member of the Providence Police Department, duly sworn and vested with police power.

-(3) Electronic Data Collection Report means a report produced from the electronic documentation of the following information:
+(3) Electronic Data Collection means a report produced from computer-aided dispatch (CAD), electronic documentation, or any other police-generated report, in accordance with RIGL 31-21.2-5(c), and shall include all the following information:

-- Whether the search was conducted pursuant to probable cause of and/or reasonable suspicion, and what the probable cause and/or reasonable suspicion prompting the search was in the officer’s own words to suspect a crime;
+vi) Whether the search was conducted pursuant to probable cause and/or reasonable suspicion, and what the probable cause and/or reasonable suspicion prompting the search was in the officer’s own words;

-- The name and badge number of the officer.
+xi) The federal identification number of the officer.

-(4) Investigatory Activity means any traffic stop, pedestrian stop, interview, interrogation, detention, frisk, pat-down, or any search of a person or property.
+(4) Investigatory Activity means any traffic stop, pedestrian stop, interview, interrogation, detention, frisk, pat-down, Terry frisk, Terry pat-down, or any search of a person or property.